vancky/DNAlysis/README.md

 # DNAlysis
-aaMATLAB Analysis tool for the Nynke Dekker lab at Delft University of Technology
+MATLAB Analysis tool for the Nynke Dekker lab at Delft University of Technology

 Lucky Imaging